nazninshuktara/Bioinformatics-Mentorship-Program/README.md

 ---

 ## 👥 Acknowledgements
 I would like to express my sincere gratitude to my mentor, **[Md.
-Jubayer Hossain](https://github.com/hossainlab)**, for his exceptional guidance, structured curriculum, and constant support throughout this Mentorship Program.
+Jubayer Hossain](https://github.com/hossainlab)**, for his guidance, structured curriculum, and constant support throughout this Mentorship Program.
 This repository is a reflection of the knowledge and skills gained under his supervision.
 * **Affiliations:** Founder @chiralbd | CEO @deepbioltd | Program Lead @gsabioinfointernship
 * **Program Duration:** 12 Weeks (July 2026 - September 2026)